 Please note nomination fees apply for some carnivals.

-The 2020-21 Season Competition Calendar will be available closer to September.
+The 2020-21 Season Competition Calendar is available here:

 4 point carnivals are about participation, fun and competition practice between Hervey Bay, Elliott Heads, Moore Park, Agnes Water and Bundaberg Surf Life Saving Clubs.
 All children from U8-U15 are encouraged to participate in 4-point carnivals, as normal Sunday activities are not held on these days.

 Club Championships are carnivals held at the club with an emphasis on participation in individual events.
 Points from these carnivals determine the Age Champion award for each age group which is presented at the end of the season.

 CARNIVAL DAY INFO

 Nominations for Junior carnivals are sought during Sunday activities and by email to parents before each event.
 Please take note of arrival time for competitors and be prepared to help set up and pack down the club shade tents.